Welcome to 2022-23 New Hampshire Hunting

 Bear and deer harvests have been strong in recent years, and the 2019 spring turkey harvest set a record, with the 2021 spring harvest right behind it.
 The 2021 deer season resulted in the highest adult buck harvest on record going back to 1922.
 Check out the Wildlife Harvest Summary to learn more at www.wildlife.state.nh.us/hunting/harvest-summary.html.

 We are still monitoring for Chronic Wasting Disease.
 Each year we test over 300 deer for CWD and fortunately 2020 data also showed that New Hampshire continues to remain free of the disease, which is devastating to deer.
 Please help keep CWD from entering the state by not using natural urine-based deer lures.
-These have the potential to spread the infection.
-The lures do not undergo any quality control or treatment that might inactivate or kill disease-causing agents.
+These have the potential to spread the infection, since the lures do not undergo any quality control or treatment that might inactivate or kill disease-causing agents.
 If you harvest a deer in a state with CWD you must be sure to follow New Hampshire's carcass restrictions, www.wildlife.state.nh.us/wildlife/cwd/index.html.

 N.H.
 Fish and Game Department

 N.H.
 Fish and Game — Our Mission